cs220s24/trivia-discord-bot/README.md

 # trivia-discord-bot
-A fun discord bot that inquires trivia questions for users to interact with.
-Users can start a quiz to begin the game & find out their score.
+A fun Discord bot that inquires trivia questions for users to interact with.
+Users can start a quiz to begin the game and find out their score.

+Final project designed for *CSCI 220.2: Intro to DevOps.*

 ## System Architecture
 ![diagram](triviaDiagramDockerized.png)

+### Commands:
+- `ping` - The bot responds with `"pong!"`
+- `whoami` - The bot responds with `"You are [YOUR USERNAME]!"`
+- `start quiz` - The bot begins a brief 5-question quiz.
+It tells you your final score at the end of it.

 ### Contributers:
 - [Christine Colvin](https://github.com/christinecolvin)